 Many of these topics are connected and interlinked and one of the ways that I think we can experience more joy is to give ourselves permission to explore more.
 It can often feel like we’re facing a competitive world and especially in music and art we have to become the best and specialise or else we’ll never ‘make it’.
 On the other hand, if we force ourselves to do things which we don’t feel inspired and excited to do, it can create negative feelings and frustration in our body when we force ourselves to work at our craft for the sake of ensuring that we’ll be successful enough.

 Generally my encouragement is for people to explore music, explore jazz and jazz piano, explore art, explore creativity.
 Try different things, composing, improvising, solo creations, group creations, electronic music, different instruments, different styles, different techniques or other art forms.
 Try to follow your inspiration and excitement.
 I’ve generally found that when I was really focused on a grand goal like becoming a great jazz pianist, although it furnished some fruitful results, it can embed a degree of tension, frustration and disconnection into the relationship with the activity.
 Over time, I’ve found it more preferable to focus on the inspiration and excitement of trying new ideas and experiments with music or outside music which for me at least, feels like it brings more stimulation and joy into my body and the relationship with whatever activity I might be exploring.
+A mentoring relationship is a great way to encourage exploration and not only focus on achieving goals and getting to a destination.

 3. Creativity